hapax/hapax.github.io/assets/simple-physics.md

 This raises the question: why don't we teach these techniques in schools?
-The most charitable answer is that we focus on content rather than methods.
-High-leverage methods are deemed too advanced (surely you need calculus to derive anything?) so we settle for low-leverage methods and caricatures of physical theories.
+The most charitable answer is that high-leverage methods are deemed too advanced (surely you need calculus to derive anything?) so we settle for low-leverage methods and caricatures of physical theories.
 But in the words of